Pistonite/vmsetup/src/hyperv/configure.md

 This should be less than or equal to the number of logical processors your host computer has.

 My machine has 16 cores = 32 logical processors.
-I use put 16 processors for the VM.
+I put 24 processors for the VM.
+You can change this later if you need to.

 ## Network
 Under `Network Adapter`, select the virtual switch you created earlier.